Kb-Jr/pizzajoint/README.md

 - This function comes from framer motion
 - We can use it to animate elements off pages.
 - We wrap the block of code we want to conditionally render in the AnimatePresnece card, then turn the element we are animating off to a motion element.
 Afterwards we can specify an 'exit' property on the motion element, this defines how the element leaves the page.

+### Animating Routes
+- When navigating from one route to another, the route that is left just sort of pops off the screen.
+The exit of this route can be animated to have a smoother transition into another route.
+- This can be achieved by wrapping the route definitions with an "AnimatePresence" tag from framer motion. the Router or Switch which wraps the route can then be passed a location prop.
+The location is pulled from the useLocation hook which is imported from react router.
+This location prop enables the router to be aware of the current location.
+- Next the exit animation can then be defined and assigned to a the motion element which wraps the the entire page.
+- It can be observed that when the pages are being animated out, the animation may not be complete before the next page kicks into view.
+To address this, we can add "exitBeforeEnter" as a prop on AnimatePresence.
+This ensures that the entire route is completely out before the next one comes into view.